-VW to lower U.S. prices in uphill battle to lift plunging sales
+VW to lower U.S. prices to lift plunging sales

 Volkswagen AG is promising U.S. dealers a wider model range and lower pricing as the automaker tries to broaden its appeal and push the reset button in the world’s second-biggest car market in the wake of record fines and plunging sales.